dingram/uk-train-display/README.md

 ### Calling at

 If no station codes are given, all trains from the departure station are shown.
-If multiple station codes are given, then a train will be shown if it calls at _any_ of them.
+If a station code is given, then a train will be shown only if it calls at that station.
+Note that simply passing through a station without stopping isn't enough.

 ### Slow stations